 Enemies and the player both have several strikes to choose from.
 Each time the player clicks the mouse the hero does 1 strike.
 No strikes are done automatically for the player.
 This makes the combat challenging especially for new players.
 However, since the player is in control of everything he does, the combat feels very satisfying once the player has become proficient.

 In my review of Gothic, I stated that the animation doesn’t stop when the hero’s sword makes contact with an enemy but instead continues until the hero’s sword is at his side – on the opposite side from where it started.
 This is also the case in Gothic 3.
-If you do a forehand strike, the sword will pass through the enemy, ending up on your left side, at which point you can do a backhand strike.
+If you do a forehand strike, the sword will keep moving until it arrives on your character’s left side, at which point you can do a backhand strike.
 Another similarity with the previous games is the fluidity and realism of the animation.
 The strikes flow together very well and look very realistic.

 As is always the case with Piranha Bytes games, you must practice to become proficient at combat.
 In time, you’ll realize when enemies are vulnerable and what strikes you should do to maximize damage.